bartyo/Device/Prototype/README.md

 # Prototype

+## Current Status

+Trying to make the Adafruit nRF52 work / Check the SPB solders

+---

 This folder contains the files and studies that have been made to build a prototype design of the wearable device.

 + Follow.ER Goals